-No sensitivity analysis on interest rate risk on bank deposits is presented as the Directors consider the sensitivity on interest rate risk on bank deposits is insignificant.
+No sensitivity analysis on interest rate risk is presented as the Directors consider the sensitivity on interest rate risk of the Group is insignificant.

 Credit risk

 Credit risk refers to the risk that the Group's counterparties default on their contractual obligations resulting in financial losses to the Group.
 The Group's credit risk exposures are primarily attributable to trade receivables, other receivables, cash and cash equivalents.